bigskysoftware/htmx/www/content/essays/mvc.md

 * Finally, a "Controller" layer, which coordinates these two layers: for example it might receive an update from a user, update a Model and then pass the updated model to a View to display an update user interface to the user.

-There are a lot of variations, but that's the rough idea.
+There are a lot of variations, but that's the idea.

-Nearly on in web development, a lot of server side frameworks explicitly adopted the MVC pattern.
-The framework that I'm most familiar with is [Ruby On Rails](https://rubyonrails.org/), which has documentation on each of these
+Early on in web development many server side frameworks explicitly adopted the MVC pattern.
+The implementation that I'm most familiar with is [Ruby On Rails](https://rubyonrails.org/), which has documentation on each of these
-topics: [Models](https://guides.rubyonrails.org/active_record_basics.html) that are persisted to the database, [Views](https://guides.rubyonrails.org/action_view_overview.html) for generating HTML views from Models, and [Controllers](https://guides.rubyonrails.org/action_controller_overview.html) that coorindate between the two.
+topics: [Models](https://guides.rubyonrails.org/active_record_basics.html) that are persisted to the database, [Views](https://guides.rubyonrails.org/action_view_overview.html) for generating HTML views, and [Controllers](https://guides.rubyonrails.org/action_controller_overview.html) that coordinate between the two.

 The rough idea, in Rails, is:

 * Models collect your application logic and database accesses
-* Views take Models and generate HTML via a templating langauge (this is where HTML escaping is done, btw)
+* Views take Models and generate HTML via a templating langauge ([ERB](https://github.com/ruby/erb), this is where [HTML sanitizing](https://en.wikipedia.org/wiki/HTML_sanitization) is done, btw)
-* Controllers take HTTP Requests and typically perform some action with a Model and then pass that Model on to a View (or redirect, etc.)
+* Controllers take HTTP Requests and, typically, perform some action with a Model and then pass that Model on to a View (or redirect, etc.)

-This is fairly standard, if "shallow" implementation of an Object-Oriented MVC pattern, using the underlying HTML, HTTP Request lifecycle.
+Rails has a fairly standard  (although somewhat "shallow" and simplified) implementation of the MVC pattern, built on top of the underlying HTML, HTTP Request/Response lifecycle.

 ### Fat Model/Skinny Controller

-A concept that came up a lot in the Rails community was the notion of ["Fat Model, Skinny Controller"](https://riptutorial.com/ruby-on-rails/example/9609/fat-model--skinny-controller).
-The idea here is that your Controllers should be relatively simple, only maybe invoking a method on the Model and then immediately handing the result on to a View.
+One concept that came up a lot in the Rails community was the notion of ["Fat Model, Skinny Controller"](https://riptutorial.com/ruby-on-rails/example/9609/fat-model--skinny-controller).
+The idea here is that your Controllers should be relatively simple, only maybe invoking a method or two on the Model and then immediately handing the result on to a View.

 The Model, on the other hand, could be much "thicker" with lots of domain specific logic.
+(There are objections that this leads to [God Objects](https://en.wikipedia.org/wiki/God_object), but let's set that aside for now.)

-Let's keep that idea in mind as we work through a simple example of the MVC pattern.
+Let's keep this idea of fat model/skinny controller in mind as we work through a simple example of the MVC pattern and why it is useful.

 ## An MVC-Style Web Application

-Let's take a look at one of my favorite examples, an online Contacts application.
+For our example, let's take a look at one of my favorites: an online Contacts application.
 Here is a Controller method for that application that displays a given page of Contacts by generating an HTML page:

 ```python